cblevins/sp21-dig-stud/schedule.md

 - TBD

 _In Class_
-- Workshop led by Connor Shearrer, IETS Support Specialist Creative Technologies for Auraria Library
+- Workshop led by Connor Shearrer, IETS Support Specialist Creative Technologies for Auraria Library on video files and editing

 #### Mon., Mar.
 29: Audio
 - Annotate: